zhangyxrepo/BA-Logic/README.md

-# Clean-Label Backdoor Attacks by Poisoning the Inner Logic of Graph Neural Networks
+# Clean-Label Backdoor Attacks by Poisoning the Inner Prediction Logic of Graph Neural Networks

 ## Independencies